-District outlines High School No. 10 boundary study process
+District outlines Farmington High School boundary study process

-In a field in west Farmington, just north of Glovers Lane, a new high school is beginning to take shape.
+In a field in west Farmington, just north of Glovers Lane, Farmington High School is beginning to take shape.

 Just as each part of the school is being carefully constructed, the boundaries for the school will need to be prudently created.
 That process will focus on community input to help determine school boundaries.

 Possible final approval is expected by the Board of Education in December.
 A tentative timeline is outlined — follow the link on the left.
 All dates may be subject to change as the district receives community input.

 The Board of Education has appointed Dr. Darrell White, a former deputy of education for Gov. Mike Leavitt and Davis superintendent, as a boundary study consultant.
 He will oversee all boundary discussions and work with stakeholders in making sure there is community input.